-The City of Busselton welcomes Councillors, staff, guests and members of the public to the Airport Advisory Committee meeting of 11 October 2023.
+The Presiding Member welcomed Councillors, staff, guests and members of the public to the Airport Advisory Committee Meeting of 11 October 2023.

-The City of Busselton acknowledges the Wadandi and Bibbulmun people as the traditional custodians of this region and pay respects to Elders past and present.
+The Presiding Member acknowledged the Wadandi and Bibbulmun people as the traditional custodians of this region and paid respects to Elders past and present.

-Please note this meeting will be audio recorded for minute taking purposes.
+This meeting was audio recorded for minute taking purposes.

-2 ATTENDANCE
+2. ATTENDANCE